JPlante9117/javascript_project/README.md

 # Game Organizer

 Game Organizer is a JavaScript web application that allows a user to keep track of the different games they own, and in turn assist them in viewing games applicable for the current setting.
-Users can select either TableTop or Video Games, and then filter the results based on how much time they have, how many players are present, or what genre they are looking to play.
+Users can select either Tabletop or Video Games, and then filter the results based on how much time they have, how many players are present, or what genre they are looking to play.

 ## Installation